omowunmi00/AWS-project/AWS cloud project/Hosting a static website/S3 static webpage.md

     refresh your webpage and viola...
 ![image not found](images/staticwebhost5.png)

-# S3 Versioning
+# `S3 Versioning`
-Allow us have multiple version of a file so we can always recover the file. when a file is deleted in a bucket a delete marker will be placed on it in a version view.
+Allows you have multiple version of a file so you can always recover the file. when a file is deleted in a bucket a delete marker will be placed on it in a version view.
     Follow steps above to create a static website, ensure to enable bucket versioning. upload a text file. edit the uploaded file and upload again to override the former file

-`make the object public`
+To view  the new uploaded file, `make the object public`

-    locate enable object ownership and select
+    locate enable object ownership and select "ACLs enabled"
 ![image not found](images/enableACL.png)